salewski/terraform/website/docs/configuration/expressions.html.md

 * `terraform.workspace` is the name of the currently selected [workspace](/docs/state/workspaces.html).

-Terraform analyses the block bodies of constructs such as resources and module calls to automatically infer dependencies between objects from the use of some of these reference types in expressions.
-For example, an object with an argument expression that refers to a managed resource creates and implicit dependency between that object and the resource.
+Constructs like resources and module calls often use expressions in their block bodies, and Terraform analyzes these expressions to automatically infer dependencies between objects.
+For example, an expression in a resource argument that refers to another managed resource creates an implicit dependency between the two resources.

-The first name in each of these dot-separated sequence is called a _variable_, but do not confuse this with the idea of an [input variable](/docs/configuration/variables.html), which acts as a customization parameter for a module.
+The first name in each of these dot-separated sequences is called a _variable_, but do not confuse this with the idea of an [input variable](/docs/configuration/variables.html), which acts as a customization parameter for a module.
 Input variables are often referred